Generic Name: chlorambucil (klor AM bue sil)

-Chlorambucil can lower blood cells that help your body fight infections and help your blood to clot.
-You may get an infection or bleed more easily.
-Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).
+Chlorambucil can increase your risk of bleeding or infection.
+Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, chills, weakness).

 Before taking this medicine

-You should not use chlorambucil if you are allergic to it, or if you have received chlorambucil in the past without successful treatment of your condition.
+You should not be treated with chlorambucil if you are allergic to it, or if you have received chlorambucil in the past without successful treatment of your condition.

 if you have received radiation or chemotherapy within the past 4 weeks.

 Taking chlorambucil may increase your risk of developing other types of cancer.
 Talk to your doctor about your specific risk.

 Do not use chlorambucil if you are pregnant.
 It could harm the unborn baby or cause birth defects.
 Use effective birth control to prevent pregnancy while you are using chlorambucil.

 This medicine may affect fertility (ability to have children) in both men and women.
 However, women should still use birth control to prevent pregnancy because chlorambucil can harm an unborn baby.